PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 16:20:08
+Last updated: 2024-04-02 16:21:21
-Random Quote: Appearances are often deceiving. - Aesop
+Random Quote: Cherish your visions and your dreams as they are the children of your soul; the blueprints of your ultimate achievements. - Napoleon Hill